manojMadarasingha/360norvic/README.md

 # 360norvic
 This repository holds the artifacts to reproduce the main results in the paper, "360Norvic: 360-Degree Video Classification from Mobile Encrypted Video Traffic" to classify 360-degree videos from mobile encrytped video traffic.
-There three main evaluations
+There are three main evaluations.
 * Offline classification - DS-pkt
 * Offline classification - DS-flw
 * Near-realtime classification - DS-pkt

-(Despite the slight changes of performance of the classification results, the trends of the result variation are observable).
+(Despite the slight changes of performance of the classification results, the trends of the result variations are still there).

 ## Requirements
 Following packages are required.